renovatebot/renovate/docs/design-decisions.md

 Perhaps this will be made configurable in future once requirements are understood.

 ## Rebasing Unmergeable Pull Requests

+Note: GitHub only.
+GitLab does not expose enough low level git API to allow this.

 With the default behaviour of one branch per dependency, it's often that case that a PR gets merge conflicts after an adjacent dependency update is merged.
 Although GitHub has added a web interface for simple merge conflicts, this is still annoying to resolve manually.